owenthereal/goup/README.md

 # goup

-`goup` is a simple Go installer.
+`goup` (pronounced Go Up) is a simple Go installer and version manager.

-It is notorious that an operating system's package manager takes a long time to update Go to the latest version, particularly on Linux distros.
+It is notorious that an operating system's package manager takes time to update Go to the latest version, particularly on Linux distros.
-`goup` makes Go installation and version management easier.
+`goup` makes Go installation and version management easy, without tying yourself to the Go release cycle of your package manager.
+You can download the latest version (or any version) of Go with one command.
-Besides, `goup` does not inject junks into your shell, like other version managers.
+Besides, `goup` does not inject junks into your shell, like other version managers: it only exports the Go bin directory to yoru PATH environment.

-`goup` is heavily inspired by [golang/dl](https://github.com/golang/dl) and [getgo](https://github.com/golang/tools/tree/master/cmd/getgo).
+`goup` is written in Go and is heavily inspired by [golang/dl](https://github.com/golang/dl) & [getgo](https://github.com/golang/tools/tree/master/cmd/getgo).

 ## How it works